ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Plugin-or-Feature-to-Maven-Build.md

 # Step by step:
 * Add the plug-in to `feature.base`:
     * Open `feature.xml` in `uk.ac.stfc.isis.ibex.feature.base`
-    * Go to "Included Plug-ins" tab and click "Add..."
+    * Go to "Included Plug-ins" (or "Included Features") tab and click "Add..."
     * Find your new plug-in in the list and add it

 * Add the plug-in to `ibex.product`